warriorjp/Stream-API/System-Design-Prep/Datbase-System-Design.md

 ---
+**Clustered Index**

+A clustered index stores the actual table data in sorted order based on the indexed column.

+     CREATE TABLE Employee (
+        id INT PRIMARY KEY,
+        name VARCHAR(50)
+    );

+The PRIMARY KEY creates a clustered index (in SQL Server; InnoDB in MySQL also clusters by the primary key).

+**Non-Clustered Index**

+A non-clustered index stores:

+Indexed Value → Pointer to Row

+It does not change the physical order of the table.

+---
 ## Database Separation
 As the user base grows, the database is moved to a dedicated server to allow independent scaling of web and database tiers.